 - Crop Types

 - Accounting Transactions

-Farmbrite will analyze the file, and bring you to Step 2 - mapping your fields.
+Farmbrite will analyze the file, and bring you to Step 2 - Data Mapping.
 Essentially, this step has you connect the fields from your spreadsheet in the left column with standard Farmbrite fields shown on the right.
-You are basically telling the system that "the data in this column should be added to this specific field".
-In the example below, the column "title" from the spreadsheet is mapped to the field "title" in Farmbrite.
-If you used the Farmbrite import sheet, you won't have any work to do here, as the fields will automatically match.
-You might just verify the mapping, and then click Import Records in the bottom right.
+You are basically telling the system that "the data in this spreadsheet column should be added to this specific Farmbrite field".
+In the example below, the column "Type" from the spreadsheet is mapped to the field "Type" in Farmbrite, "Name" to "Name", etc. If you used the Farmbrite import template, you won't have any work to do here, as the fields will automatically match.
+If you used your own sheet with your own columns, this is your opportunity to match your data with Farmbrite's standard fields.
+After verifying the mapping, click Import in the bottom right.

 The file will be imported, and you'll be presented with a Results page.
 You'll be alerted to successfully imported records, and any errors that may have occurred.
 If you do encounter any errors, Farmbrite will tell you to what's missing, or what might be causing an issue.
 If you think you have everything correct but are still receiving an error, reach out to us and we'll be glad to help!

 The process for updating records via import is very similar to what we just saw.
 Instead of creating brand new records, you'll use a spreadsheet to make changes to existing ones.
 This time, rather than starting with the blank template, it might make sense to download your current records, and then edit the file with your updated information.
 You could use your own spreadsheet as well, but note that you need to supply an ID to match the existing records so Farmbrite knows which animal to associate the new data with.
 That can be either the ID, Tag Number, Electronic ID, or Internal ID.
 Those columns are all included in the downloaded export file, or can alternatively be found on the animal record in Farmbrite as well.
 Examples of both ways are shown below.